Get insider access

 Custom Color

-The Dell AW3225QF has an outstanding SDR color gamut.
-It displays the full range of colors in the common sRGB color space and a wide range of colors in Adobe RGB, though green is the most inaccurate, and red is also off.
-This is disappointing if you're a professional editor using this color space.
+The SDR color gamut is outstanding.
+It displays the full range of colors in the common sRGB color space and a wide range of colors in Adobe RGB, though green is quite inaccurate.

 9.5